 Here is a sample of an External Work Request form visible on a website.

 An email is sent to the end-user as an acknowledgment for the receipt of the raised Work Receipt.
 The email includes all the fields listed on the External Work Request form.

 Note: The email includes only the Attachment name and not the attachment.

-Next, depending on the Card Type (in our scenario, it is Defect), a new card gets added into the Backlog of your Kanban Board.
-If the Admin policy Show ID in the Card Title of the External Work Requests is enabled, then the card ID prepends to the title of your cards, which results in a quicker search.
+Next, depending on the card type (in our scenario, it is Defect), a new card gets added into the Backlog of your Work Board.
+If the Admin policy Show ID in the Card Title of the External Work Requests is enabled, then the card ID prepends to the title of our cards on the board, which results in a quicker search.

 Creating Work Requests directly from MS Outlook Desktop Application

 You can raise a work request received from end-users in your MS Outlook Desktop application by using MS Outlook Plugin option.
 When you use our Plugin, it pulls information from the selected email and pre-populates the Title, Description, Name, and Email address fields in the External Work Request form, thereby leaving only the remaining details to be added.
 This results in faster work request creation.

 Steps to Generate MS Outlook Plugin and Install Work Requests into MS Outlook Desktop Application